-AZZ's Infrastructure Solutions segment is a leading provider of specialized products and services designed to support primarily industrial and electrical applications.
-Our product offerings include custom switchgear, electrical enclosures, medium and high voltage bus ducts, explosion proof and hazardous duty lighting and tubular products.
-In addition to our product offerings, AZZ's Infrastructure Solutions segment focuses on life-cycle extension for the power generation, refining and industrial infrastructure, through providing automated weld overlay solutions for corrosion and erosion mitigation.
-The markets for our Infrastructure Solutions segment are highly competitive and consist of large multi-national companies, along with numerous small independent companies.
+The markets for our Infrastructure Solutions segment products are highly competitive and consist of large multi-national companies, along with numerous small independent companies.
 Competition is based primarily on product quality, range of product line, price and service.
-While some of our competitors are much larger than us, we believe our Infrastructure Solutions segment offers some of the most technologically advanced solutions and engineering resources developed from a legacy of proven, reliable product options, allowing AZZ Infrastructure Solutions to be ideally positioned to meet the most challenging application-specific demands.
+While some of our competitors are much larger than us, we believe our Infrastructure Solutions segment offers some of the most technologically advanced solutions and engineering resources developed from a legacy of proven, reliable product options, allowing the Company's Infrastructure Solutions segment to be well positioned to meet the most challenging application-specific demands.

 Copper, aluminum, steel and nickel based alloys are the primary raw materials used by this segment.
-We do not foresee any availability issues for these materials.
-We do not contractually commit to minimum purchase volumes and increases in price for these items are normally managed through escalation clauses in our contracts with customers, which the customers may not always accept.
-In addition, we work to obtain firm pricing contracts from our vendors on these materials at the time we receive orders from our customers in order to minimize price volatility risk.
+We do not foresee any availability issues for these materials; however, have experienced commodity pricing escalations over the past year.
+We do not contractually commit to minimum purchase volumes; increases in price for these items are normally managed through escalation clauses in our contracts with customers, which the customers may not always accept.
+In addition, we work to obtain firm pricing contracts from our suppliers for these materials at the time we receive orders from our customers in order to minimize price volatility risk.
+We work to re-price open quotations, after 30 days, to reduce inflationary risks on commodities utilized in our manufacturing processes.